rumca-js/RSS-Link-Database-2022/2022/09/2022-09-19/https.hnrss.orgfrontpage_entries.md

-# Source Hacker News - frontpage, Source URL:https://hnrss.org/frontpage
+# Source Hacker News - frontpage, Source URL:https://hnrss.org/frontpage, Source language: en-US

 ## Show HN: Figr.app – a multi-user, notepad style calculator (desktop app)
  - [https://www.figr.app/](https://www.figr.app/)
  - RSS feed: https://hnrss.org/frontpage
  - date published: 2022-09-19 23:57:18+00:00
- - tags: None

 <p>Hi all, just posting an update to my previous Show HN, where I announced a side-project I worked on which was a (web version) of a multi-user, notepad style calculator:<p><a href="https://news.ycombinator.com/item?id=31817997" rel="nofollow">https://news.ycombinator.com/item?id=31817997</a><p>After a couple of user requests (and having a good think about it) I decided to migrate the web UI to create a Mac and Windows desktop app.
 After using it a little bit, I feel this is a much better exper